Glossary

 Workplace First Aid Kit Contents: What Should Be in a First Aid Kit?

-The following are the minimum acceptable number and types of supplies for first aid kits.
-The minimum requirements for workplace first aid kits are:
+The list below sets out the minimum acceptable number and types of supplies for a workplace kit:

 First Aid Needs Assessment

-The Health and Safety Executive (HSE) ensures workplace safety by preventing workplace injuries and illnesses.
-HSE first aid kit requirements necessitate the inclusion of the following components in your first aid kit for both low-risk and high-risk environments.
+The Health and Safety Executive (HSE) works to prevent workplace injuries and illnesses.
+The HSE first aid kit requirements call for the components below in both low-risk and high-risk environments.

 Low-Risk Working Environments vs High-Risk Working Environments